l1mey112/stas/README.md

 The stas compiler generates decently optimised assembly by converting stack based operations to ones that work register to register.
 It does this through the [register-allocator](./src/x86.stas) present in the compiler.

 A dead code elimination pass takes place between the parser and code generation passes.
 Here, it is also determined which functions will be automatically inlined.
 Inlining a function removes the overhead of switching between the return stack and the data stack during a function call.
+The DCE pass also handles optimising tail recursion calls.

 ```
   (text)     |  (tokens)         (IR)            (assembly)      |  (ELF)